-NSU ID#: Fall 2019 Home #: Name: Psy.S.
-Coursework Competed Work #: Address: Email: Entrance Requirements 1) Complete 1) Complete the admission application packet and submit a \$50.00 non-refundable fee (U.S. dollars) made payable to Nova Sou Nova Southeastern University (NSU).
-2) Official tra 2) Official transcripts from all previously attended academic institutions.
-An official transcript indicating conferral of a bachelo a bachelor's degree from a regionally accredited institution is required.
-3) A minimum 3.0 undergraduate GPA on a 4.0 scale, or a 3.5 graduate GPA on a 4.0 scale based upon a minimum of 18 semester hours that must be completed by the fall semester prior to the beginning of the doctoral program.
-4) Fighteen s 1) Fighteen semester hours of coursework in psychology or score of 600 or higher on the GRE Psychology Test

-- 4) Eighteen semester hours of coursework in psychology or score of 600 or higher on the GRE Psychology Test.
-5) Completion of the Graduate Record Examination (GRE) including verbal, quantitative, and analytical writing.
+- 1) Complete the admission application packet and submit a \$50.00 non-refundable fee (U.S. dollars) made payable to Nova Southeastern University (NSU). - 2) Official transcripts from all previously attended academic institutions.
+An official transcript indicating conferral of a bachelor's degree from a regionally accredited institution is required. - 3) A minimum 3.0 undergraduate GPA on a 4.0 scale, or a 3.5 graduate GPA on a 4.0 scale based upon a minimum of 18 semester hours that must be completed by the fall semester prior to the beginning of the doctoral program. - 4) Eighteen semester hours of coursework in psychology or score of 600 or higher on the GRE Psychology Test. - 5) Completion of the Graduate Record Examination (GRE) including verbal, quantitative, and analytical writing.
 A combination score greater than 297 for GRE verbal and quantitative score is preferred. - 6) Completion of 3 credit hours of statistics. - 7) Three academic or professional letters of reference. - 8) Application essay stating professional goals. - 9) Curriculum vita/resume.

-Coursework Sequence Prefix & No. Course Title Credits Yr/Sem HISTORY AND SYSTEMS OF PSYCHOLOGY Total: 10.5 BASI C CONTENT AREAS IN SCIENTIFIC PSYCHOLOGY 1 PSY 8100 Development: Child and Adolescent 1.5 PSY 700 2 PSY 8105 Development: Adult and Older Adult 1.5 3 PSY 8120 Cognitive/Affective Aspects of Behavior 3 4 PSY 8125 History & Systems of Psychology 3 5 PSY 8220 Biological Aspects of Behavior 3 PSY 720 6 PSY 8225 Social Aspects of Behavior 3 7 PSY 8305 Diversity Considerations in School Psychology 3 PSY 705 PSYCHOLOGICAL FOUNDATIONS Total: 1.5 8 PSY 8110 Psychology of Exceptional and At-Risk Children 3 PSY 710 9 PSY 8115 Child and Adolescent Psychopathology 3 PSY 715 10 PSY 8117 Adult Psychopathology 1.5 EDUCATIONAL FOUNDATIONS Total: 0 11 PSY 8135 Organization and Operation of Schools 3 PSY 735 12 PSY 8176 Academic/Behavioral Prevention and Intervention Strategies 3 PSY 776 13 PSY 8230 Instructional Strategies for Students with Diverse Learning Needs 3 PSY 730 INT TERVENTIONS AND SPECIALIZED TECHNIQUES Total: 3 14 PSY 8150 Counseling Theories and Techniques 3 PSY 750 15 PSY 8165 Applied Behavioral Assessment and Intervention 3 PSY 765 16 PSY 8255 School Consultation Skills 3 PSY 755 17 PSY 8360 Contemporary Clinical Interventions for the School Psychologist 3 PSY 760 18 PSY 4442 Evidence-Based Treatment of Emotional and Behavioral Disorders 3 of Children and Adolescents
+Coursework Sequence Prefix & No. Course Title Credits Yr/Sem HISTORY AND SYSTEMS OF PSYCHOLOGY BASIC CONTENT AREAS IN SCIENTIFIC PSYCHOLOGY 1 PSY 8100 Development: Child and Adolescent 1.5 PSY 700 2 PSY 8105 Development: Adult and Older Adult 1.5 3 PSY 8120 Cognitive/Affective Aspects of Behavior 3 4 PSY 8125 History & Systems of Psychology 3 5 PSY 8220 Biological Aspects of Behavior 3 PSY 720 6 PSY 8225 Social Aspects of Behavior 3 7 PSY 8305 Diversity Considerations in School Psychology 3 PSY 705 PSYCHOLOGICAL FOUNDATIONS 8 PSY 8110 Psychology of Exceptional and At-Risk Children 3 PSY 710 9 PSY 8115 Child and Adolescent Psychopathology 3 PSY 715 10 PSY 8117 Adult Psychopathology 1.5 EDUCATIONAL FOUNDATIONS 11 PSY 8135 Organization and Operation of Schools 3 PSY 735 12 PSY 8176 Academic/Behavioral Prevention and Intervention Strategies 3 PSY 776 13 PSY 8230 Instructional Strategies for Students with Diverse Learning Needs 3 PSY 730 INTERVENTIONS AND SPECIALIZED TECHNIQUES 14 PSY 8150 Counseling Theories and Techniques 3 PSY 750 15 PSY 8165 Applied Behavioral Assessment and Intervention 3 PSY 765 16 PSY 8255 School Consultation Skills 3 PSY 755 17 PSY 8360 Contemporary Clinical Interventions for the School Psychologist 3 PSY 760 18 PSY 4442 Evidence-Based Treatment of Emotional and Behavioral Disorders 3 of Children and Adolescents